OSGeo/OSGeoLive-doc/en/quickstart/mapguide_quickstart.rst

 * Getting MapGuide Up and Running
 * Stylization of spatial data using Maestro

-* Extra note on 64-bit Ubuntu
+.. comment: ? * Extra note on 64-bit Ubuntu

 Getting MapGuide Up and Running
 --------------------------------------------------------------------------------